mquinson/prog_scala/README.md

 - *Practical 1: [First steps with Scala on the PLM](https://plm.telecomnancy.univ-lorraine.fr/#/ui/lessons/recursion.hanoi/).*

   We use the lesson on Hanoï Towers of [the PLM](https://github.com/BuggleInc/PLM) to experiment with the Scala syntax.
+Don't forget to switch to Scala with the upper right menu!

 - *Lecture 2: [Dealing with Complexity](https://github.com/mquinson/prog_scala/raw/master/Lecture2/scala_lect2.pdf).*